NethServer/docs/administrator-manual/en/backup.rst

 ~~~~

 FTP over SSH, ``VFSType`` is ``sftp``.
-Supported only from restic and rsync.
+Supported only by restic and rsync.

 Properties: